Still downloading templates?

 Imagine an ops lead at a ~25-person agency.
 Smart, good at her job, solid systems.
 Every Tuesday morning becomes status collection day.

 Let’s say they set up AI status generation.
-ClickUp Brain scans the project and produces a draft in under a couple of minutes.
+A contextual AI assistant can scan the project and produce a draft weekly, according to specified instructions.
 The ops lead reviews it in ~5–10 minutes, makes two small edits, and publishes it the same morning.

 But here’s the interesting part: what happens next.